Skip to main content

 1.6.1 Conquest Match Flow

 When a team wins a game, the deck used by the winning team is now locked and cannot be used for the remainder of the match.
-If a team uses a different account after each game, make sure that is communicated through match lobby chat, and the players swap into the appropriate accounts and challenge each other.
+If a team uses a different account after each game, make sure that is communicated through the match lobby chat, and the players swap into the appropriate accounts and challenge each other.
 If a team queues a class that had won previously, the game will need to be reset, with the team selecting a class in their lineup that has not won a game yet.

 Conquest Flow Example: Team A brings a lineup of one Mage, Priest, and Warlock deck, while Team B brings a lineup of one Rogue, Shaman, and Warrior deck.